jrpool/jsonresume-theme-a11y/README.md

 This theme differs from other `jsonresume` themes by:

 - Complying with accessibility standards.
-- Including accessible metadata (for assistive technologies) in the output.
+- Prioritizing accessibility over visual appeal.
 - Giving you granular control over content and format.
-- Prioritizing accessibility over visual appeal.

 ## License

 Available under [the MIT license](http://mths.be/mit).

-## Basic usage
+## Usage

-If you wish, you can use this application as a theme for a document complying with the [`jsonresume` schema](https://jsonresume.org/schema/).
-That schema requires a JSON-compliant source file whose property names and value types are drawn from a permitted set.
+### Introduction

+In order to give you more control over your résumé than other themes do, this theme defines a new standard for the JSON source file.
+The standard is more liberal, by giving you more flexibility.
+But it also imposes some requirements that you must satisfy in order to exercise your additional power.

+For interoperability with other `jsonresume` themes, this theme contains a module that translates a file from the `jsonresume` standard format to the theme format.
+If you already have a résumé in the former standard, you can use that module to create a version in the theme’s format.
+Thereafter you can edit that version as you choose, to change the information in your résumé and how it appears.

+### Installation

 - Install [resume-cli](https://github.com/jsonresume/resume-cli).
 - Install this theme: `npm install jsonresume-theme-a11y`.

+### Authoring

+If you want to create, a résumé in the `jsonresume` standard format, you can:

-- Create your JSON source file.
-You can use the `resume init` command to start that file.
+- Use the `resume init` command to generate a starter source file.
-- Name your source file `resume.json` and put it into the `resume-cli` directory where this README file is located.
+- Name the source file `resume.json` and put it into the `resume-cli` directory where this README file is located.
+- Edit the source file so it contains the information you want.

+Once you have a source file in the `jsonresume` standard format, you can convert it to this theme’s format as follows:

+- Clone this theme’s repository into a local directory.
+- Use the `node convert [oldsourcefile] [newsourcefile]` command to convert your source file to this theme’s format.

+If you want to use only this theme and you don’t yet have a résumé in the `jsonresume` standard format, you can author a file directly in this theme’s format.
+That format is described below.

+### Generation

+#### In `resume-cli`

+If you have a résumé in the `jsonresume` standard format, you can generate an output in this theme with the `resume-cli` command:

-- Generate an HTML, markdown, or PDF file: `resume export --theme a11y --format {html|markdown|pdf} [outputfilename]`.
+`resume export --theme a11y --format {html|markdown|pdf} [outputfilename]`

-## Advanced usage

-This theme gives you additional control over your résumé, beyond what the basic usage offers.
-You can exercise this control by modifying:
+This command will generate the output in two steps:

-- The source file
+- It will convert your source file to a source file in this theme’s format.
+- It will then generate an output file from the latter file.

-- The command that invokes the application
+The command requires that your source file be located in the `resume-cli` directory and be named `resume.json`.

-Your options and the methods for selecting them are described below.
+#### In `jsonresume-theme-a11y`

+If you are in a local repository of this theme instead, and if you have already created or generated a source file in this theme’s format, you can generate an HTML output file with the command:

+`node index [< source file] [> output file]`

+This command gets your source file from standard input and outputs the result to standard output.
+That permits you to maintain multiple source files, and keep them anywhere in your filesystem.
+You can choose the input and output files each time you issue the command.

+This command will use this theme to render the specified source file and will output the HTML rendering to the specified output file.

+At this time, this command does not generate a PDF or Markdown output file.
+You can do that with the `resume-cli` counterpart, or by using another method to convert this command’s HTML output to PDF or Markdown.

+## Theme format

+This is a specification of the theme’s JSON source file format.

 ### Language (`lang`)

 You can declare what language your résumé is in.
 This makes your résumé localized and also more accessible.
-With the language declared, an assistive device that is converting the text to speech may be better able to render the content with correct pronunciation.
+With the language declared, an assistive device that is converting the text to speech may be better able to choose the proper language-specific algorithm and thus render the content with correct pronunciation.

 Do this by including a `lang` property at the root level of your source file.
 Make the value of the `lang` property an object with 2 properties: `format` and `data`.
 The value of `format` should be `hide`, and the value of `data` should be an [HTML-standard code](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a language.
 Follow the [advice of the W3C](https://www.w3.org/International/questions/qa-choosing-language-tags) on this.
 For English, the `lang` property would be: